-The foundation for good attendance is a strong partnership between the school, parents and the child.
+"Attendance is everyone's business" and the foundation for good attendance is a strong partnership between the school, parents and the child.

 We will ensure that our pupils are made aware of the importance of good attendance and how this will benefit them.
 This message will be promoted through crew time, assemblies and the reward system.